Blakesley, Colin Phillip Interview

 They didn’t suggest putting plaster or anything on your leg when it was healing?

 No. No, they said, “No, we can’t plaster that ‘cause it won’t stay on.”
 I said, “Well how stupid is that?
 You could lace into the plaster, and something round my waist.”
-But … “No, it just … no, it wouldn’t stay on because it’s tapered.”
+But no, it just … “No, it wouldn’t stay on because it’s tapered.”

 They need to do more research …

 It also got me an interview up [at] the hospital, through a doctor up there who got to hear what happened to me, to talk to the nurses about an amputee, and how they handle an amputee.
-And I must have spent about an hour there I suppose, just talking to them, nurses and physio staff, and they were so surprised because they hadn’t come across it before.
+And I must’ve spent about an hour there I suppose, just talking to them, the nurses and physio staff, and they were so surprised because they hadn’t come across it before.
 I said, “It would be rare, but there are better ways, surely, to handle an amputee than how I was handled, and to recognise the pain that you could be in.”
 Maybe I didn’t show much.

 That’s right – they were all floating loose.

 Yes, I do follow what you mean, Erica.
 [Chuckles] Yes, that happened to me a couple of times in the freezing works.
 There were what they call the retorts; they were the cookers that cooked up and minced up all the rubbish meat and bones and fat and what-have-you, for the rendering.
 And they were about, say, two metres in diameter and about four metres long … circular tube thing with rotating arms in it.
 And every now and again they would have to be tested because they were a pressure vessel, just like a big pressure cooker – massive things, smelly things, stinky things.
 So the testing man from the government would come along and he’d drill some holes in it, usually down the back end, to see how thick it was.
 And if it was too thin out it went, and they would replace it.
-But if it was okay, we’d have to get inside this thing, grind these little holes out and re-weld them … weld them up again from the inside, then go on the outside and find that weld and weld it up again.
-Well getting inside those I had to take my leg off.
-I couldn’t climb over the thing.
+But if it was okay, we’d have to get inside this thing, grind these little holes out and re-weld them … fill them up again from the inside, then go on the outside and find that weld and weld it up again.
+Well getting inside those I had to take my leg off; I couldn’t climb over the thing.

 So I had an apprentice boy with me that day, and he didn’t know I was an amputee.
-[Chuckle] He’d been there for six months; so had me [my] fitter’s mate – been with me a long time, but he didn’t say anything, and I just … The boy got all the gear ready, he got the welder ready, the bits and pieces I need; that’s great, and I said, “There’s something I want you to do.
+[Chuckle] He’d been there for six months; so had me [my] fitter’s mate – been with me a long time, but he didn’t say anything, and I just … The boy got all the gear ready, he got the welder ready and the bits and pieces I needed.
+“That’s great”, I said, “there’s something I want you to do.
 There’s the fuses to this machine in my hand – put ‘em in your hand, stick ’em in your overalls pocket, and don’t let anybody have them.”
-“Right”, he said, “that’s fine.
+“Right”, he said, “that’s fine.”
 So I’m safe … I’m safe.
-The electrician has given me these fuses – that’s it, done.”
+The electrician has given me these fuses – that’s it, done.
 And I said, “The other thing I want you to look after is me [my] leg.”
 He says, “What are you talking about?”
-I says, “Well, my artificial leg – I can’t get in there with my leg on.”
-And he sort of looked at me and he said, “Yeah, okay, okay.”
-So I peeled me [my] overalls off, peeled me leg off [with] me trousers, put me overalls back on, handed him the leg.
-I said, “Don’t lose it!”
-[Chuckle] He just stood there like a little tin soldier, he was that mystified that I had an artificial leg.
+I says, “Well, my artificial leg – I can’t get in there with the leg on.”
+[Chuckles] And he sort of looked at me and he said, “Yeah, okay.
+Okay.”
+So I peeled me [my] overalls off, peeled me [my] leg off [with] me [my] trousers, put me overalls back on, handed him the leg and said, “Don’t lose it!”
+[Chuckle] Well he just stood there like a little tin soldier, he was that mystified that I had an artificial leg.
 [Chuckle] But my mate and I could see the funny side of it.
-[Chuckle] I mean he was only seventeen or something … sixteen … whatever he was, and he had never seen an amputee before.
+[Chuckle] I mean he was only seventeen or something … sixteen, whatever he was, and he had never seen an amputee before.
 But that was a very quick lesson for him, and he guarded it with his life.
 [Chuckle] Nobody was even going to look at it.
 So I got the job done.

 Your children didn’t take off with it?